racket/rhombus/design/partial-order/partial-order.md

  * `fun compare(a, b) :: Ordering`
    Errors when `partial_compare` would produce NaN, otherwise produces the `Ordering` it would produce.
+ * `fun within(a, b, epsilon :: Real) :: Boolean`
+   Produces true when they compare equal, while allowing numbers within them to be different by at most epsilon from one another, false otherwise.

 Operators:
  * `operator (a =~ b) :: Boolean` produces true when `partial_compare` produces zero, false when it produces something else (including NaN)